 - Escaped inmate captured near Geraldine

-- Two people displaced in morning house fire
+- 2 people dead in Lauderdale County house fire

 - UPDATE: two dead in Muscle Shoals house fire

 - Hazel Green house fire reported